danielmackay/dotnet-ef-core-samples/ShadowProperties/readme.md

 # Shadown Properties

-Create fields that existing in the DB, but not in your entity model
+Create fields that exist in the DB, but not in your entity model

 ## Model